Glencor Driving School logo

 Traffic lights are normally controlled by timers.
 These timers change the traffic lights at set times during standard traffic flow conditions.
 At a crossroad junction for example, the timing could be set for the main road to have 30 seconds of green, then the side road to have 20 seconds of green, then back to the main road, and so on.
 At certain times of the day, and usually during certain times of the night, the timers are changed to different times.
 As an example, during certain night time hours the side road at a junction might be set for the traffic light to remain on red all night except for when a vehicle approaches, and that's one example of where the traffic light sensor comes in (explained later in this page).

-Lauren Reid of Irvine, Driving Lesson Testimonial
+Lauren Reid of Irvine, Driving Lesson Review

 I was so nervous when it came to my first ever driving lesson, Dave made me feel at ease and he helped me through every step of the way, he was so calm and helpful.
 His patience helped me a lot too as my nerves got the better of me at times.
 I highly recommend Dave to anyone as I passed my test first time on Friday.